-I’ve used many WordPress themes for site design over the years, on my own sites and as a web designer for others.
-Several years ago I found Genesis (made by StudioPress) and have used it ever since.
-My current theme is a Genesis theme.
+I’ve used many WordPress themes for sites over the years, on my own sites and as a web designer for others.
+Many years ago I found Genesis (made by StudioPress) and I’ve used it ever since.

-Because I’m a paying customer, the links in this post are my referral links, meaning, at no additional cost to you, I will get paid a commission if you choose to make a purchase via one of my links.
+As a paying customer, my referral links are below.
+This means, at no additional cost to you, I will get paid a commission if you choose to make a purchase via one of my links.
 Thank you!

 - There are tons of themes to choose from (see them all here) allowing you any “look” you want.